badspelr/Overly-Complicated-Photo-Album/docs/user-guides/AI_COMMANDS_REFERENCE.md

 **Permission Model:**
 - **Album Admins**: Can only process albums they own or have viewer access to
-  - Limited by configurable batch size (default: 50 photos per request)
-  - Limit can be adjusted in Django Admin → AI Processing Settings
 - **Site Admins**: Can process any album in the system
-  - No batch size limits
 - **Validation**: POST requests verify album ownership before processing
 - **Error Handling**: Clear messages for permission violations